Skip to content

 GitHub Access Tokens

-Our structure for repository scopes is (allow or deny)/repo/<org>/<repo>/<group>/<action>.
-This allows us to create organization, user or other scopes in a separate top level namespace, such that wildcards and super wildcards are grouped at the top level.
+Our structure for repository permissions is (allow or deny):repo/<org>/<repo>/<group>/<action>.
+This allows us to create organization, user or other permissions in a separate top level namespace, such that wildcards and super wildcards are grouped at the top level.

 Group Action Description